wimlds/bayarea-2019-scikit-sprint/README.md

 ### Post-sprint
 * Post-event [feedback survey](https://forms.gle/jmcYxWpnvPPkcQaz7)

-## Contact
-Feel free to email us with any questions at info@wimlds.org

 ## Agenda for 02-Nov-2019
 - 9 am - 9:30 am: Arrive early for technical support
   - breakfast will be provided (eggs, fruit)